datatrail-jhu/04_githubbasics/manuscript/06_git_projects.md

-# Setting up A Project on Github
+# Setting Up A Project on Github

 Now that we've learned the basics of organizing data science projects and Github, in this lesson we'll walk through setting up an example project and pushing the content to Github.